Truebit Verify Nodes

 The Truebit node serves a dual purpose within the Truebit ecosystem.

-• Second, the Truebit node can be utilized by the seeking to contribute their computer's processing power to the Truebit network.
+• Second, the Truebit node can be utilized by the Node Providers seeking to contribute their computer's processing power to the Truebit network.
 These users have the opportunity to earn incentives by executing tasks for other users on the network.

 In essence, the Truebit node accommodates both Task Developers and Node Providers to participate and earn rewards within the Truebit network.